-- The NEDS is an extremely large database that requires sophisticated, statistical software for analysis and 60 to 100 GB of computer space. - In 2015, about 15.1 percent of all ED visits (weighted) are missing information about ED charges.
-For ED visits that result in admission, 24.8 percent of records are missing ED charges.
-For ED visits that do not result in admissions, 15.2 percent of records are missing ED charges.
+- The NEDS is an extremely large database that requires sophisticated, statistical software for analysis and 50 to 100 GB of available computer space.
+The CSV version of the 2016 NEDS is 9 GB.
+When loaded into statistical software such as SAS or SPSS, the file size generally will increase. - In 2016, about 13.8 percent of all ED visits (weighted) are missing information about ED charges.
+For ED visits that result in admission, 22.3 percent of records are missing ED charges.
+For ED visits that do not result in admissions, 12.6 percent of records are missing ED charges.
 The missing information is concentrated in the West.
 Estimates of the sum of charges should use the product of the number of cases times the average charge to account for records with missing information. - The NEDS contains encounter-level records, not patient-level records.
 This means that individual patients who visit the ED multiple times in one year may be present in the NEDS multiple times.
 There is no uniform patient identifier available that would allow a patient-level analysis to identify individuals with more than one ED visit.
 In contrast, some HCUP State databases may be used for this type of analysis. - If a patient is directly admitted from the ED to the same hospital, one discharge record is included in the NEDS.
 If a patient is transferred from an ED to another ED, there would be two discharge records-one from the "transfer out" hospital and one from the receiving hospital.
-Both of these records will be included in the NEDS only if both hospitals were selected for inclusion in the NEDS sample.
+However, both of these records will be included in the NEDS only if both hospitals were selected for inclusion in the NEDS sample.
 It is possible that only one of these two records will be included in the NEDS, if only one of the hospitals was sampled.
-This type of transfer (from an ED to another ED or acute care hospital) only occurs in about 1.5 percent of the NEDS. - For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
+This type of transfer (from an ED to another ED or acute care hospital) only occurs in about 1.5 percent of the NEDS records. - For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
 Information on procedures for ED admissions is stored in the NEDS Supplemental Inpatient File. - The reporting of outpatient surgery records that originate care in the ED (e.g., fracture and dislocation procedures, appendectomies, etc.) can vary by State.
-These types of encounters are captured in the NEDS if they are included in the SEDD.
+These types of events are captured in the NEDS if they are included in the SEDD.